-Using the ChatGPT Python library to make language-learning tool
+Using the ChatGPT Python library to make a language-learning tool

 ChatGPT is great at writing fluent simple text in multiple languages, and choosing words that fit the full context of the text.
 Using the ChatGPT API, I therefore decided to create a simple single-purpose app that would listen to me speak a couple of sentences in English, translate them to fluent and natural-sounding German, and then read them back to me in a nice voice using the OpenAI Python library.